Denmark vs Belgium: Schedule and where to watch the Euro 2021 match

 The “Red Dynamite” is a question mark, tactically and emotionally.
 Hjulmand has admitted that replacing Eriksen is impossible and that he will seek a collective solution.
 This can lead to a change in the system, a 5-3-2 that he has used before, although not in the two games against Belgium, both defeats, in the Nations League.

-More rotations are expected in the red devils with respect to Russia, facing a tournament in which Belgium is seen playing quite a few games, and it is possible that the left winger of Atlético de Madrid Yannick Carrasco will start on the bench and Martínez from the entrance on the right to Jéremy Doku.
+More rotations are expected in the Red Devils with respect to Russia, facing a tournament in which Belgium is seen playing quite a few games, and it is possible that the left winger of Atlético de Madrid Yannick Carrasco starts on the bench and Martínez from the entrance to the right to Jéremy Doku.

 Kasper Hjulmand, Denmark coach